mbredel/thesis-template/README.md

 inside the root directory containing the LaTeX code.
 The command mounts the current directory into the Docker container, runs the "publish" make target, and thus compiles the LaTeX code into a PDF file.
 Finally, the command removes the container again, as it is not needed anymore.
 You may re-compile the LaTeX code by re-running the "docker run ..." command again.

+For more information on Docker, please take a look at the [Docker documentation](https://docs.docker.com/).

 ## Known issues

 * The LaTeX template is tested using [TeXLive](https://www.tug.org/texlive/) which is available for Linux and Windows.